gomorpheus/morpheus-apidoc/source/includes/_zone_resource_pools.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | Name
+name      |  | Name
-defaultPool      | false | Set as the Default Pool defaultImage      | false | Set as the Default Image Target active      | true | Activate (true) or disable (false) the resource pool visibility      | private | private or public tenantPermissions.accounts  | null | Array of tenant account ids that are allowed access resourcePermissions.all  | true | Pass true to allow access all groups resourcePermissions.sites  | null | Array of groups that are allowed access resourcePermissions.allPlans  | true | Pass true to allow access all plans resourcePermissions.plans  | null | Array of plans that are allowed access
+defaultPool      | false | Set as the Default Pool defaultImage      | false | Set as the Default Image Target active      | true | Activate (true) or disable (false) the resource pool visibility      | private | private or public tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access resourcePermissions.all  | true | Pass true to allow access all groups resourcePermissions.sites  |  | Array of groups that are allowed access resourcePermissions.allPlans  | true | Pass true to allow access all plans resourcePermissions.plans  |  | Array of plans that are allowed access

 ### JSON Parameters for Amazon Resource Pool

 Parameter | Default | Description
 --------- | ------- | -----------
-config.cidrBlock      | null | Provide the base CIDR Block to use for this VPC (must be between a /16 and /28 Block) config.tenancy      | default | default or dedicated
+config.cidrBlock      |  | Provide the base CIDR Block to use for this VPC (must be between a /16 and /28 Block) config.tenancy      | default | default or dedicated

 ### JSON Parameters for Cloud Foundry